$L^{p}-L^{p^{\prime}}$ estimates for matrix Schr\"{o}dinger equations: Introduction.

 and

 We denote by

 the selfadjoint operator in $L^{2}\left( \mathbb{R}^{+}\right) $ associated to the initial-boundary problem (\ref{MS}).

-Currently, there is a considerable interest on the matrix Schr\"{o}dinger equations.
-In part, this is because of the importance of these equations for quantum mechanical scattering of particles with internal structure, quantum graphs and quantum wires (see, for example, \cite{Berkolaio}-\cite{Boman}, \cite{Gutkin}, \cite{Kostrykin1}-\cite{Kurasov2}, and the references there in).
-The matrix Schr\"{o}dinger operator $H$ corresponds to a star graph which describes the behavior of $n$ connected very thin quantum wires that form a star-graph, that is, a graph with only one vertex and a finite number of edges of infinite length.
+Currently there is a considerable interest in matrix Schr\"{o}dinger equations.
+In part, this is because of the importance of these equations for quantum mechanical scattering of particles with internal structure, and also since a quantum star graph is a particular case of a matrix Schr\"odinger equation with a diagonal potential matrix.
+There is an extensive literature in quantum graphs.
+See, for example, \cite{Berkolaio}-\cite{Boman}, \cite{Gutkin}, \cite{Kostrykin1}-\cite{Kurasov2}, and the references therein.
+The matrix Schr\"{o}dinger equation with a diagonal potential matrix corresponds to a star graph which describes the behavior of $n$ connected very thin quantum wires that form a star graph, that is, a graph with only one vertex and a finite number of edges of infinite length.
 The boundary condition in (\ref{MS}) restrict the value of the wave function and of its derivative at the vertex.
 The problem is relevant from the physical point of view.
 For instance, it appears in the design of elementary gates in quantum computing and nanotubes for microscopic electronic devices, where, for example, strings of atoms may form a star-shaped graph.
 The consideration of the most general boundary condition at the vertex and not only, for say, Dirichlet boundary condition is also physically motivated: for quantum graphs the relevant boundary conditions are the ones that link the values, at the different edges, of the wave function and of the first derivative.
 An important example is the Kirchoff boundary condition.
 In fact, a quantum graph is an idealization of wires with a small cross section that meet at vertices.
 It is obtained as the limit when the cross section goes to zero.
 The boundary conditions on the graph's vertices depends on how the limit is taken.
 In principle, all the boundary conditions in (\ref{MS}) can appear in this limit procedure.
 This motivates the study of the more general selfadjoint boundary condition.

 The purpose of this paper is to obtain $L^{p}-L^{p^{\prime}}$ estimates for the initial- boundary problem (\ref{MS}).